Kluzko/cpp-mysql-library/README.md

   - member can borrow maximum of 5 books [*]
 ## Additon info

-I created this project to practice cpp and mysql .
-I don't recommend following the code written in it.
-If you want to use this project anyway, please let me know if you find any mistakes.
-My mail is kluzniakkuba@gmail.com .
+This project was created to practice C++ and MySQL and is not meant to be used as a reference for best practices.
+However, if you still choose to use it, please let the author know if you encounter any mistakes by sending an email to kluzniakkuba@gmail.com.